5 min read

 Cooking with only local ingredients has a learning curve though, so Radius will publish monthly recipes tailored to the in-season meat and produce.
 Shoppers can use the recipe list or come up with their own creative meals.
 Seasonal cooking is creative cooking — it’s more fun to only use broccoli when it’s in season in the winter and spring in Texas, because summer brings peaches, peas, peppers, and much more.

-The only exception to Radius’s local sourcing rule is select sauces and spices from iconic restaurants in Austin and around the world.
+The only exception to Radius’s local sourcing rule is select sauces, spices, dry goods, and canned goods.
 These extras can elevate home cooking with minimal effort.
 These products will of course go through the same rigorous vetting as all other products in the store.
+No seed oils in these sauces!

 Finally, it is important to us that Radius does not preach any diet dogma.
 Whether you follow vegan, carnivore, paleo, keto, plant-based, or any other diet variation, you are welcome here and you will find great products for you.
 We are committed to finding the best version of the foods you love, not telling you what foods to love.
 Every body is different.
 Do what is right for you.